ezebellver/gdCourseProject/README.md

 - Created similarity edges for the 10% most similar movies.
 - Detected communities using Louvain and k-means clustering.

+#### Louvain Clustering
+The Louvain algorithm is a community detection method used to identify clusters within a graph based on modularity optimization.
+Modularity measures the density of edges within clusters compared to edges between clusters.
+Louvain works iteratively to maximize modularity, dynamically adjusting nodes to identify the optimal community structure.

+**In our application**, we used Louvain clustering to group users into communities based on their interactions (ratings) with movies.
+This provides insight into user preferences and helps to identify clusters of users with similar movie tastes.

+#### K-Means Clustering
+K-Means is a machine learning algorithm that partitions data points into a predefined number of clusters (`k`) by minimizing the variance within each cluster.
+It iteratively assigns points to the nearest cluster center and recalculates the centers until convergence.

+**In our application**, we performed K-Means clustering on users using the `ratingCount` property (number of rated movies).
+This allowed us to segment users into clusters based on their activity levels, providing another dimension for understanding user behavior and tailoring recommendations.

+Both approaches complement each other, with Louvain leveraging graph-based community detection and K-Means focusing on numeric feature clustering.

 ### Part III - Knowledge Graph
 - Exported 100 movies, 30 users, 200 actors, and relevant relationships (IN_GENRE and ACTED_IN) to RDF.
 - Created CSV files for RDF population in the `data/` folder: